mokojm/townshell/README.md

 Here are a few stuffs I'd like to add, implementation is not guaranteed :
 - "Reset" button on each screen
 - "Write" screen to write text in Townscaper
-- "Draw" screen to draw stuff in Townscaper
-- "Generate" screen to automate city generation given a map

 - Automatic click on "Load on Clipboard" in Townscaper after clicking on "Save to Clipboard" in TownShell
 - Add "Ground color" to be filtered in "Level", "Dig" and "Replicate" screen